Monstreek83/openvpn-install/README.md

 `wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh`

-or download openvpn-install-for-mikrotik.sh  and "bash openvpn-install-for-mikrotik.sh"
+or "wget https://git.io/fNAEm -O openvpn-install-for-mikrotik.sh && bash openvpn-install-for-mikrotik.sh"
+(default tcp, no tls, no comp-lzo, auth = sha1)

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.